 - Tripod (not required but highly recommended)

-- Photomatix Pro ($99, but you can get it for $85 with Photomatix coupon code HOTSHOTPHOTO) or Photoshop CS2/CS3/CS4/CS5 or another HDR software program
+- Photomatix Pro ($99, but you can get it for $85 with our Photomatix coupon code ) or Photoshop CS2/CS3/CS4/CS5/CS6 with Photomatix HDR software plugins

 Most modern digital cameras have exposure settings so you should be able to do this even with a normal digital point and shoot camera.
 SLR cameras usually have a bracketing feature which makes it easier to change the exposure settings automatically.
 If you are using a point and shoot, you’ll need to find a way to keep the camera as steady as possible when changing settings.
 I’d recommend using the following settings: